 - 3 garlic cloves, smashed

 - 1 cup ricotta, either commercial or homemade, see recipe at left or How to Make Homemade Ricotta

 - Good bread for schmearing, sliced and toasted

 Set oven to 325F.
 In a bowl, stir together tomatoes, oil, garlic, bay leaf and salt and pepper, until tomatoes are evenly coated with oil.
 (For a low-fat version, omit the tablespoon of oil but mist the tomatoes with olive oil.)
 Transfer to a rimmed baking sheet and into the oven (there’s no need to wait for it to finish preheating).
-Stirring once or twice, roast tomatoes for 45 minutes or until they are just starting to pop but still firm.
-Discard bay leaf and garlic.
+Stirring once or twice, roast the tomatoes for 45 minutes or until most of the tomatoes are just starting to pop but remain firm.
+Discard the bay leaf.

 ALANNA's TIPS The HERBED RICOTTA is an “appetizer to share” easily served from a common dish.
 But for an elegant presentation, make up individual small plates garnished with fresh herbs.

 Such Easy Summer Appetizers!(recipes above)

 © Copyright 2007, 2013 and 2014 Kitchen Parade